slice of squash

 Beverages & More:

-almond milk, blackstrap molasses, fermented foods and drinks (kimchi, sauerkraut, kefir, kombucha), royal jelly
+blackstrap molasses, fermented foods and drinks (kimchi, sauerkraut, kefir, kombucha), royal jelly

 Animal Protein*: